exonum/exonum-doc/src/get-started/java-binding.md

 The `user_services` section enumerates services in form of `name = artifact`, where `name` is one-word description of the service and `artifact` is full path to the service's artifact.
+It must be absolute unless you want to depend on the application working directory.

+!!! note
-At least one service must be defined.
+    At least one service must be defined in the `[user_services]` section.

 ```toml
 [user_services]